 - They also will cut off their victims' limbs and then web the wound to keep them from dying before they come back for another bite.

-- Not to mention the Stormwings, as much as they aren't inherently evil they're certainly creepy.
+- The Stormwings aren't inherently evil they're certainly creepy.
 (They have the bodies of giant hawks, but made of razor-sharp metal, and the upper bodies of humans and pointed teeth.
 They smell like rotting flesh, and were created to desecrate bodies killed in battle to try and discourage people going to war.)

 - Lady Knight was written during the year following 9/11.
 That book, along with many others written then, became Darker and Edgier.
 Not to mention grimmer.